 This blog is dedicated to resolving trauma and PTSD.
-This blog utilizes online one-to-one sessions, unique insightful blogs based on client-therapist interactions, audio guided for trauma meditation sessions and online courses.
+This blog utilizes online one-to-one sessions, unique insightful blogs based on client-therapist interactions, audio-guided trauma meditation sessions, and online courses.

 The Mighty Mental Health blog provides a community for people who struggle with their mental health.
 Their blog posts talk about mental health with compassion and without judgment.

 The mission of the Anxiety Slayer blog is to help people feel more peace and tranquility in their lives.
 The blog offers anxiety release exercises and supportive tools created to slay your anxiety.